How To Get More Piano Students In 2024

 If you are spending money on piano lesson advertising, you need to make sure the Google Analytics pixel is installed on your website -- that way you can build retargeting audiences in Google Analytics, and when a user visits your site, you can create a display ad campaign that will follow them around the internet, keeping your brand top-of-mind.
 These retargeting impressions and clicks are about $0.20 each, so they are basically free.

-Social Media Marketing For Piano Teachers - Organic and Paid
+Social Media Marketing for Piano Teachers

 First of all, I cannot stress enough that you should not worry about running Facebook or Instagram ads until you’ve figured out all of the above.
 Your organic traffic, Google My Business traffic, and Google Ads traffic should be the core of your lead generation.